 Baltimore rapper Logic has been busy this year, with the release of his latest studio album Confessions Of A Dangerous Mind, which dropped last month.
 The rapper will undergo a tour this upcoming fall in support of the recent album as part of the Confessions Of A Dangerous Mind Tour, which will see the rapper hit Vancouver, Los Angeles, San Francisco and New York City.

-Marshmello, the elusive DJ has recently come under fire from recent collaborator Chvrches for working with Chris Brown and Tyga, who have both been under fire for their behavior with domestic abuse, and statutory rape respectively.
+Marshmello was recently criticized by recent collaborator Chvrches, who lambasted the DJ for working with Chris Brown and Tyga.
+Both artists have both been under fire for domestic abuse, and statutory rape respectively.
 “We like and respect Mello as a person but working with people who are predators and abusers enables, excuses and ultimately tacitly endorses that behavior.
 That is not something we can or will stand behind,” a statement from the band read.

 Photo Credit: Boston Lynn Schultz